Southbound (2015 film): The Accident

-The driver of the car, Lucas (Mather Zickel), talks to his wife Claire on the phone.
-Distracted, he does not see Sadie and she is hit by his car.
+The car's driver, Lucas, is talking to his wife, Claire, on the phone.
+Distracted, he does not see Sadie, and she is hit by his car.
 Lucas exits the car and sees Sadie lying on the ground, critically injured, and calls 911; however, he is unable to tell the dispatcher where he is.
 A certified EMT gets on the line to help.
-The voices of the dispatcher and the EMT tell Lucas to drive Sadie to a nearby town, where he finds a medical facility.
-Entering the facility, he finds it completely abandoned; after searching for help, the dispatcher opts to guide Lucas through performing lifesaving surgery; a third voice, that of a doctor, gets on the line.
+The dispatcher and the EMT tell Lucas to drive Sadie to a nearby town, where he finds a medical facility.
+Entering the facility, he finds it completely abandoned.
+After searching for help, the dispatcher decides to guide Lucas through performing lifesaving surgery.
+A third voice, that of a doctor, gets on the line.
 The voices convince Lucas to painfully wrap a tourniquet around Sadie's almost severed leg, insert a tube into her throat so that she can breathe, and cut into her rib cage, reaching into the inside of her chest to manually compress her lungs, which finally kills her.
 The voices begin to laugh at Lucas, and he hangs up.
-He tries to escape the hospital but finds that all doors are locked.
+He tries to escape the hospital but finds all the doors locked.
 Shortly after, his phone rings again; the dispatchers persuade Lucas to talk about the incident.
-They agree that Lucas did not deserve this, and promptly tell him that he can leave.
-They mysteriously provide him with access to clean clothes and a new car, so it will be as though nothing happened.
-Lucas, hesitant to leave, is reassured that he will not need to worry about Sadie's death.
+They agree that Lucas did not deserve this and promptly tell him that he can leave.
+They mysteriously provide him with access to clean clothes and a new car, so it will seem as though nothing happened.
+Lucas, hesitant to leave, is reassured that he need not worry about Sadie's death.
 He leaves the facility, enters the car, and drives away.

-As he does, one of the floating creatures can be seen on the edge of the road overseeing the events.
+As he does, one of the floating creatures can be seen on the edge of the road, overseeing the events.